TriDefender/zcode-api/README.md

 docker pull ghcr.io/tridefender/zcode-proxy:latest
 ```

-Upstream auth is oauth-only, so the container needs the encrypted credential
+Upstream credentials come only from `auth login`, so the container needs the
-store.
-Log in on the host with a fixed encryption seed (the container cannot
+encrypted credential store.
+Log in on the host with a fixed encryption seed
-derive the default machine seed), then mount the store:
+(the container cannot derive the default machine seed), then mount the store:

 ```bash
 # 1. Log in on the host with a portable seed